newst4rt/Lyrify/README.md

     > **`--highlight-color 255,200,0`**

   - #### `-0 --hide-sourcelyrics`
-    *Hide the displayed source lyrics when translation is enabled.*
+    *Hide the displayed source lyrics when translation or romanizing is enabled.*

+## Credits

+Greetings to, and those contributors:

+ - The D-Bus maintainers @ dbus-python
+ - SuHun Han @ googletrans
+ - Kenneth Reitz @ requests
+ - This project uses the universal romanizer software 'uroman' written by Ulf Hermjakob, USC Information Sciences Institute (2015-2020)

+  Thank you for providing your projects for the public.
+Without your efforts Lyrify isn't what it is – you're all awesome ❤️

 ## License
 Lyrify is licensed under the MIT license.
 See [LICENSE](https://github.com/newst4rt/Lyrify/blob/main/LICENSE) for more information.